Teacher-Guided Causal Interventions for Image Denoising: Orthogonal Content-Noise Disentanglement in Vision Transformers: Method

-\paragraph{Environmental Bias Adjustment (EBA) de-confounding.} Real noisy images often contain global appearance shifts (e.g., illumination/color temperature) that act as environment-induced confounders $E$.
-We implement de-confounding with our \textbf{Environmental Bias Adjustment (EBA)} module and is embedded at the end of each Transformer block.
-For a token feature $t\in\mathbb{R}^{d}$, EBA performs (i) \textbf{explicit de-centering}, (ii) \textbf{projection} via a bottleneck MLP, and (iii) \textbf{affine restoration} via a residual connection:
+Real noisy images often contain global appearance shifts (e.g., illumination/color temperature) that act as environment-induced confounders $E$.
+We implement de-confounding with our \textbf{Environmental Bias Adjustment (EBA)} module, embedded at the end of each Transformer block.
+For a token feature $t\in\mathbb{R}^{d}$, EBA performs explicit de-centering, projection via a bottleneck MLP, and affine restoration via a residual connection:

 where $\text{LN}(\cdot)$ is LayerNorm, $\sigma(\cdot)$ is GELU, and $W_1,W_2$ are learnable projections.
-Intuitively, removing the per-token centroid suppresses global bias components, while the learnable projection pushes features toward a more stable subspace before being added back.
+Removing the per-token centroid suppresses global bias, while the projection stabilizes features toward a more robust subspace.
 The concrete operator structure of EBA is shown in Fig.~\ref{fig:eba}.